rust-lang/rust/book/src/development/adding_lints.md

 }
 ```

-Now we can run the test with `TESTNAME=foo_functions cargo uitest`,
+Now we can run the test with `TESTNAME=foo_functions cargo uitest`, currently
-currently this test is meaningless though.
+this test is meaningless though.

-While we are working on implementing our lint, we can keep running the UI
+While we are working on implementing our lint, we can keep running the UI test.
-test.
 That allows us to check if the output is turning into what we want.

-Once we are satisfied with the output, we need to run
+Once we are satisfied with the output, we need to run `cargo dev bless` to
-`cargo dev bless` to update the `.stderr` file for our lint.
-Please note that, we should run `TESTNAME=foo_functions cargo uitest`
+update the `.stderr` file for our lint.
+Please note that, we should run
-every time before running `cargo dev bless`.
+`TESTNAME=foo_functions cargo uitest` every time before running `cargo dev
+bless`.
 Running `TESTNAME=foo_functions cargo uitest` should pass then.
-When we commit
+When we
-our lint, we need to commit the generated `.stderr` files, too.
-In general, you
+commit our lint, we need to commit the generated `.stderr` files, too.
+In
-should only commit files changed by `cargo dev bless` for the
+general, you should only commit files changed by `cargo dev bless` for the
 specific lint you are creating/editing.
 Note that if the generated files are
 empty, they should be removed.

-Note that you can run multiple test files by specifying a comma separated list:
+> _Note:_ you can run multiple test files by specifying a comma separated list:
-`TESTNAME=foo_functions,test2,test3`.
+> `TESTNAME=foo_functions,test2,test3`.

 ### Cargo lints

-For cargo lints, the process of testing differs in that we are interested in
+For cargo lints, the process of testing differs in that we are interested in the
-the `Cargo.toml` manifest file.
-We also need a minimal crate associated
+`Cargo.toml` manifest file.
+We also need a minimal crate associated with that
-with that manifest.
+manifest.

-If our new lint is named e.g. `foo_categories`, after running `cargo dev new_lint`
+If our new lint is named e.g. `foo_categories`, after running `cargo dev
-we will find by default two new crates, each with its manifest file:
+new_lint` we will find by default two new crates, each with its manifest file:

-* `tests/ui-cargo/foo_categories/fail/Cargo.toml`: this file should cause the new lint to raise an error.
+* `tests/ui-cargo/foo_categories/fail/Cargo.toml`: this file should cause the
+  new lint to raise an error.
-* `tests/ui-cargo/foo_categories/pass/Cargo.toml`: this file should not trigger the lint.
+* `tests/ui-cargo/foo_categories/pass/Cargo.toml`: this file should not trigger
+  the lint.

-If you need more cases, you can copy one of those crates (under `foo_categories`) and rename it.
+If you need more cases, you can copy one of those crates (under
+`foo_categories`) and rename it.

-The process of generating the `.stderr` file is the same, and prepending the `TESTNAME`
+The process of generating the `.stderr` file is the same, and prepending the
-variable to `cargo uitest` works too.
+`TESTNAME` variable to `cargo uitest` works too.

 ## Rustfix tests

-If the lint you are working on is making use of structured suggestions, the
+If the lint you are working on is making use of structured suggestions, the test
-test file should include a `// run-rustfix` comment at the top.
+file should include a `// run-rustfix` comment at the top.
 This will
 additionally run [rustfix] for that test.
 Rustfix will apply the suggestions
-from the lint to the code of the test file and compare that to the contents of
+from the lint to the code of the test file and compare that to the contents of a
-a `.fixed` file.
+`.fixed` file.

-Use `cargo dev bless` to automatically generate the
+Use `cargo dev bless` to automatically generate the `.fixed` file after running
-`.fixed` file after running the tests.
+the tests.

 [rustfix]: https://github.com/rust-lang/rustfix

-## Edition 2018 tests

-Some features require the 2018 edition to work (e.g. `async_await`), but
-compile-test tests run on the 2015 edition by default.
-To change this behavior
-add `// edition:2018` at the top of the test file (note that it's space-sensitive).

 ## Testing manually